 COVID-19 Updates & Student Organizations FAQs

+Northwestern maintains the most up-to-date information regarding COVID-19 guidelines for gatherings, meetings, and events on the COVID-19 and Campus Updates page.
 For student organization members seeking information regarding event planning and hosting, visit SOA's Planning an Event page.

 Interested in starting a new organization for 2020-21?